raphaelmansuy/tutorials/07_agent/02_chapter.md

 - **LangChain Tools**: Access to 100+ pre-built integrations
 - **CrewAI Tools**: Specialized agent tools and capabilities
 - **OpenAPI Integration**: Automatically create tools from API specifications
+- **Model Context Protocol (MCP)**: Connect to MCP servers for standardized tool access
+- **Google Cloud Tools**: Native integration with Google Cloud services

+**New Addition - MCP Support**: ADK now includes comprehensive support for the Model Context Protocol (MCP), an open standard for connecting LLMs to external systems.
+This allows you to:

+- Use existing MCP servers as tools in your agents
+- Expose your ADK tools as MCP servers for other applications
+- Access the growing ecosystem of MCP-compatible tools and services

 ---